Sinking of the RMS Lusitania: 1915

-It seems that, in response to this new submarine threat, some alterations were made to Lusitania and her operation.
+Some alterations were made to Lusitania and her operation in view of the threat.
 She was ordered not to fly any flags in the war zone; a number of warnings, plus advice, were sent to the ship's commander to help him decide how to best protect his ship against the new threat and it also seems that her funnels were most likely painted a dark grey to help make her less visible to enemy submarines.
 There was no hope of disguising her actual identity, since her profile was so well known, and no attempt was made to paint out the ship's name at the prow.